Stay fire safe when cooking

 Who is most at risk of cooking fires?

-Anyone who cooks is at risk of fire, but there are certain groups of people who are more at risk.
+Anyone who cooks is at risk of fire, but certain groups of people are more at risk.
 Across Devon and Somerset, the group most at risk of fire is in the age group aged 65 and over, with around three-quarters of this group’s domestic fires started by cooking.
 Unfortunately, we also see more injuries from cooking fires and more hospitalised injuries in people aged over 65.

-We know that distraction is a major cause of cooking fires, so busy households with children, animals (or both!) are at a higher risk of cooking fire.
+We know that distraction is a major cause of cooking fires, so busy households with children, animals (or both!) are also at a higher risk of cooking fire.
 You can reduce the risk of cooking fire due to distraction by using a cooking timer.

 What to do if you have a cooking fire